A good man is a man who would love you,

 He would look into your face and see the visage

 of his Maker there and hold that too dear to lose;

 would understand that you are the creature

-of forces you could neither deny or command;
+of forces you could neither deny or command

-would wonder how you could ever do that.
+and would wonder how you could do

+what you just did.
 But with that cordite in the air

 and all this blood everywhere

 and their screams still screaming in my ear,

 And pain in a blind eye’s a double hurt.